flame-engine/flame/doc/animation_widget_article/article.md

 This whole example is inside the examples folder for flame, and you can see [the source code](https://github.com/luanpotter/flame/tree/master/doc/examples/animation_widget), if you have any doubts or wanna test or run yourself.
 Also, the article is [committed as well](https://github.com/luanpotter/flame/tree/master/doc/animation_widget_article).

-If you liked Flame, leave your clap, star on GitHub, and please check out our [repository](https://github.com/luanpotter/flame) with full docs, examples, and issues you can ask.
+If you liked Flame, leave your clap, star on GitHub, and please check out our [repository](https://github.com/luanpotter/flame) with full doc, examples, and issues you can ask.
 Also, for more in-depth questions, be sure to check our [Discord channel](https://discord.gg/pxrBmy4), where we try to answer questions and solve problems.